 Choose Foods That Are Easy to Digest

-Pancreatic cancer often affects your ability to digest food properly, so choosing foods that are gentle on your digestive system can help.
+Pancreatic cancer and nutrition often affects your ability to digest food properly, so choosing foods that are gentle on your digestive system can help.
 Soft, low-fiber foods like bananas, mashed potatoes, and scrambled eggs are usually easier to process and can help you avoid gastrointestinal discomfort.

 Opt for Whole Grains